2006 Auckland Blackout

 The 2006 Auckland Blackout was a major electrical blackout in Auckland, the largest city in New Zealand, on 12 June 2006.
-It started at 08:30 local time, with most areas of Auckland regaining power by 14:45 local time.
+It started at 08:30 local time, with most areas of Auckland regaining power by 14:45.
 It affected some 230,000 customers and at least 700,000 people in and around the city.

 Immediate effect

 Power went off at around 8:30 am local time on 12 June 2006 over half of Auckland in New Zealand.
 Most of southern and central Auckland, including the central city were without power.

 Cause

-The cause of the blackout was traced back to the Otahuhu sub-station, the city's main transmission switching station.
-A corroded shackle connecting the Otahuhu to Penrose 220 kV line's earth wire had broken in 90 km/h winds, letting the earth wire fall across the 220 kV line and the 110 kV busbar below it, tripping both the line and three sections of the busbar, disconnecting lines to Mount Roskill, Penrose and Pakuranga.
-The trip also disconnected Otahuhu B and Southdown power stations from the national grid.
+The cause of the blackout was traced back to the Ōtāhuhu sub-station, the city's main transmission switching station.
+A corroded shackle connecting the Ōtāhuhu to Penrose 220 kV line's earth wire had broken in 90 km/h winds, letting the earth wire fall across the 220 kV line and the 110 kV busbar below it, tripping both the line and three sections of the busbar, disconnecting lines to Mount Roskill, Penrose and Pakuranga.
+The trip also disconnected Ōtāhuhu B and Southdown power stations from the national grid.
 The trip left only one line, the now-dismantled Arapuni to Pakuranga 110 kV line, supplying Pakuranga, Penrose, and the central city.
-Eight seconds after the failure, this line tripped from overloading, leaving Penrose, Pakuranga, and central city substations without power, as well as parts of Otahuhu and Mount Roskill substations.
+Eight seconds after the failure, this line tripped from overloading, leaving Penrose, Pakuranga, and central city substations without power, as well as parts of Ōtāhuhu and Mount Roskill substations.

 Investigation of this incident found that maintenance of the electricity transmission system was not adequate and that this substation had major and minor design deficiencies.